 Increase the lifecycle of each asset

-The Collective helps increase the lifecycle of each asset.
-In addition, Simon said “using our account analytics (Widen Insights) we can get a feel for the popular downloads and track asset usage.
+With a single repository for all of their brand and marketing content, teams and volunteers now know exactly where to find the content they need.
+And by providing a comprehensive view of all of their available content, the Collective also helps Simon’s team extend the value of their assets through reuse and repurposing.
+In addition, he said that by “using our account analytics [the Insights app] we can get a feel for the popular downloads and track asset usage.
 This helps us to focus resources and increase the choice of the assets in line with the demand.”

-Kent Scouts successfully rebranded in April 2018.
-The Collective made it less complex to sunset all old assets and logos.
-Plus, they now have control over the assets that represent their brand.
+When Kent Scouts successfully rebranded in April 2018, they used the Collective to sunset old assets and logos, and direct stakeholders to current, brand-approved assets.
+The result?
+Teams have been able to build a cohesive and effective brand experience at every touchpoint.
 “Our membership of over 5,000 adult volunteers can easily access the files they need when they want them, helping to improve the quality of resources produced and the public perception of Scouting,” Simon added.

 "This ability to satisfy both ‘occasional’ and ‘power’ users is key to the effectiveness of the Widen system."